WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Load Video (Upload)</b></summary>

 Load a video and hand on everything in it at once: the video itself, its frames as an image batch, its sound, and how long it is.
-Upload a file with the button on the node and play it back there, or paste a web address into url and the file is downloaded to ComfyUI's temp folder first.
-Downloading needs features.network on in config.yaml.
+Upload a file with the button on the node and play it back there.
 Frames are chosen and sized exactly as Load Video beside it does them, 16 of them unless told otherwise.

 | | |
 |---|---|